Chambers, Arizona – Small Town Route 66

 An old gas station in Chambers, Arizona by Jay Gannett, Flickr

 Just about seven miles west of Sanders is the small town of Chambers, Arizona.
 Established as a railroad siding by the Atchison, Topeka & Santa Fe Railroad, the origin of its name has two possible sources.
-One claim says that it was named for Edward Chambers, a vice president for the railroad.
-The second claim is that it was named for Charles Chambers, who established a trading post here sometime before 1888.
+One claim says that it was named after Edward Chambers, a railroad vice president.
+The second claim is that it was named after Charles Chambers, who established a trading post there sometime before 1888.
 In the early days of the railroad, J.L.
 Hubbell, who established the Hubbell Trading Post in Ganado, some 50 miles to the north, maintained a warehouse here to send and receive freight.

 In 1907, a post office was established in the settlement, and the following year, Wells Fargo established a stage station.
 By 1913, Chambers was a stop on the cross-regional road that became the National Old Trails Highway and, later, Route 66.
-As homesteaders increased in the surrounding area, Chambers became a central meeting place with a public school by 1916.
-By the 1920s, Chambers had also become a railroad shipping point for feeder stock – cattle and sheep – from Hubbell’s and other trading posts to the north and ranchers and homesteaders in the surrounding area.
+As homesteaders settled in the surrounding area, Chambers had become a central meeting place with a public school by 1916.
+By the 1920s, Chambers had also become a railroad shipping point for feeder stock – cattle and sheep – from Hubbell’s and other trading posts to the north, as well as ranchers and homesteaders in the surrounding area.

-In 1926, the name of Chambers was changed to Halloysite for several years because of a clay mine extracting that mineral nearby.
+In 1926, the name Chambers was changed to Halloysite for several years because a nearby clay mine was extracting that mineral.
 Halloysite is similar to kaolinite and is used in porcelain china.
 The name was changed back to Chambers on June 1, 1930.
-From 1960-76 wells extracted helium from beneath the surface near Chambers.
+From 1960 to 1976, wells extracted helium from beneath the surface near Chambers.

-Like the other settlements along this route, Chambers has boasted several trading posts throughout the years because of its varied central place functions, early ones being sidelines of ranchers and later ones emphasizing sales of Indian souvenirs to tourists.
+Like the other settlements along this route, Chambers has boasted several trading posts over the years because of its varied central-place functions.
+Early ones were sidelines for ranchers, and later ones focused on selling Indian souvenirs to tourists.

 The unincorporated community of Chambers is located at the junction of Interstate 40 and U.S. Route 191.

-An interesting side trip can be taken here to the Hubbell Trading Post.
+An interesting side trip is the Hubbell Trading Post.
 With this region’s long history of trading posts, a visit to the Hubbell Trading Post National Historic Site will give you a look at one of the oldest trading posts in the Southwest.
-It is still in operation today, providing all manner of local Native American products.
-It is located about 47 miles north of Chambers — follow US 191 north to Ganado, Arizona.
+It is still in operation today, offering a wide range of local Native American products.
+It is located about 47 miles north of Chambers, following US 191 north to Ganado, Arizona.

 Wide Ruins Trading Post, Chambers, Arizona

-Continue your journey along Route 66, just a short seven miles to Navajo, at Exit 325.
+Continue your journey along Route 66, just seven miles to Navajo, at Exit 325.

 Across the Painted Desert Digital Download - $1.99